Subjects of Russia

 For additional information about the divisions of the Russian Empire/Soviet Union that are not included in the Russian Federation, see individual country listings.

-2. The Encyclopædia Britannica sheds more light on Peter the Great's reforms.
-It says that a set of eight guberny was established in 1708.
+2. According to source [8], under Peter the Great, a set of eight guberniy was established in 1708.
 They were superseded in 1719 by a set of fifty provintsy (provinces), which were subdivided into districts.

 NameRussian nameModernPopulationArea(km.²)Capital